 Erato, the Muse of romance and romantic poetry

 According to Greek mythology, Erato is the inspirational muse of poetry, especially romantic poetry.
-In ancient times she was represented with a laurel wreath but since the Renaissance she has been depicted in art with a crown adorned with myrtle and roses.
+In ancient times, she was represented with a laurel wreath, but since the Renaissance, she has been depicted in art with a crown adorned with myrtle and roses.

-In her hands she carries a zither, a small instrument similar to the lyre, invented by Hermes.
+In her hands, she carries a zither, a small instrument similar to the lyre, invented by Hermes.

-She is also depicted with two turtle doves pecking at her feet, and sometimes she is accompanied by the god Eros.
+She is also depicted with two turtle doves pecking at her feet, and she is sometimes accompanied by the god Eros.